srvarey/sudoku/README.md

 --------------------------------------------------------------------------------
 In top level dir where pom.xml is located

-create runnable jar as follows:
+create a runnable jar as follows:

 mvn package